anainesvs/BERNAL_RUBIO_etal_G3_2018/README.md

+## Integrating multiple Omics for Prediction of BC Survival

+The following scripts illustrate how to fit some of the models presented in *Bernal et al., G3, 2018*, the scripts are also provided at: [https://github.com/anainesvs/BERNAL_etal_G3_2018](https://github.com/anainesvs/glioblastoma), please refer to that webpage for updates.

+**Contact**: avazquez@msu.edu
+**Contact**: avazquez@msu.edu   YENI COMPLETE YOUR EMAIL HERE, I AM NOT SURE WHICH EMAIL YOU WANT TO USE

+#### (1) Installing BGLR
 The code below illustrates how to install and load the necessary package from CRAN using `install.packages()`.
 ```R
    install.packages(pkg='BGLR')    # install BGLR